russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Switch: How to Change Things When Change is Hard and when was it published?

-Who are the authors of Switch: How to Change Things When Change is Hard?
+How can Switch: How to Change Things When Change is Hard help with organizational change?